aswinm20/aswinm20.github.io/README.md

 >
 > ![Screenshot 2024-03-07 094153](https://github.com/Aswin-Manoj/Aswin-Manoj.github.io/assets/131378919/3ff82899-522a-4e67-97e1-bee040d4be53)
 >
-> 4. And finally, click "Commit Changes..." on the top right to finish adding your theme.
+> 4. Click "Commit Changes..." on the top right to finish adding your theme.
 >
 > After doing the above steps, you will notice how there is a orange dot in your repository page
 >